chef/chef-oss-practices/communication/communication-faq.md

 ### Why don't we just use a bot to export the chats from the Community Slack to some other archive?

-This is a possibility for specific channels in Slack, but channel chat is not the only place the 10,000 line limit applies.
+This is a possibility for specific channels in Slack, but channel chat is not the only place the 10,000 message limit applies.
 It also applies to DMs.
-If someone DMs someone else and they are on vacation or otherwise not able to access Slack for a bit, then that DM will be unreadable once the entire Slack goes over the 10,000 line limit.
-With a fairly active Slack, it's not uncommon to hit the 10,000 line limit on a daily basis.
+If someone DMs someone else and they are on vacation or otherwise not able to access Slack for a bit, then that DM will be unreadable once the entire Slack goes over the 10,000 message limit.
+With a fairly active Slack the 10,000 message limit is reached fairly rapidly.
 There is little more frustrating than to see that you received a DM (potentially a very high value one!) and not be able to access the content.
-Additionally, it is common for critical information to be exchanged in DMs - unless whoever is sending/receiving the DMs is very diligent about documenting them elsewhere (and if they see the DM before the 10,000 line limit is hit), that information will be lost.
+Additionally, it is common for critical information to be exchanged in DMs - unless whoever is sending/receiving the DMs is very diligent about documenting them elsewhere (and if they see the DM before the 10,000 message limit is hit), that information will be lost.

 ## Why don't we just go back to IRC?